Sarah Louise Kristiansen - Artistic Director (DENMARK)

 Sarah Louise is the founder of Making Dance Happen and shares her time between choreographing work and delivering projects with Making Dance Happen.

-With roots in drama performance, Sarah Louise presents work that is theatrical and travels between contemporary and ballet genres.
+Sarah Louise presents work that and travels between contemporary and ballet genres and celebrates craftsmanship and virtuosity.

 In addition to holding a BA (Hons) in Dance from Kingston University, Sarah Louise has travelled the world dancing and has worked in prestigious venues including The Royal Albert Hall (London) The Kremlin Theatre (Moscow), the Gwangju Biennial (Gwangju, South Korea) and has completed further training at Millenium Dance Studios and EDGE Pac in Los Angeles.